-The fleet in 2016 consisted of 57 offshore vessels (12-40 m) and 610 coastal vessels (<12 m).
-The offshore vessels target sprat in the Baltic main basin and herring in the Gulf of Riga using pelagic trawls, and cod in subdivisions 25 and 26 using demersal trawls.
+The fleet comprises around 55 registered offshore vessels (12-40 m) and 610 coastal vessels (<12 m).
+The offshore vessels target sprat in the Baltic main basin and herring in the Gulf of Riga using pelagic trawls, and cod and flounder in subdivisions 25 and 26 using demersal trawls.
 Since 2000, sprat and herring have accounted for 92% of the total annual landings.
 Most vessels in the coastal fleet are <5 m and target herring, smelt, round goby, salmon, sea trout, vimba bream, turbot, eelpout, flounder, and cod using fykenets, trapnets, and gillnets.
 Recreational fisheries occur on all coasts and target flounder, cod, perch, and round goby.